khanhtc1202/fromnoobstogeeks/source/_posts/type_embedding.md

 }
 ```

-Using the above code snippet, class Child can uses all Parent's properties and methods directly, just like inheritance right?
-But with me it more better than inheritance!
+Using the above code snippet, class Child can use all Parent's properties and methods directly, just like inheritance right?
+But with me, it's better than inheritance!
 Everyone who familiar with OOP thinking know about __composition over inheritance__ principle, which we `design objects that are simplified by identifying system object behaviors in separate interfaces instead of creating a hierarchical relationship to distribute behaviors among business-domain classes via inheritance`.

 The key of this design principle is that we implement `has-a` relationship in classes instead of `is-a` relationship.
 This way of thinking similar with the way we think about embedding type: just embed what we want where we want it!